Use case #0003

 exact amount

-Standard · 95%+ of all NACH collections
+Standard · 95%+ of all ACH collections

-EMI amount matches exactly — applied per amortisation schedule (interest first, then principal)
+monthly payment amount matches exactly — applied per amortisation schedule (interest first, then principal)

 Amount above